A-J-Bauer/Sharpi/README.md

 Thread.Sleep(2000); // or await Task.Delay(2000);

-// scrol the fonts bitmap
+// scroll the fonts bitmap
 Rect src = new Rect(0, 0, 128, 128);
 Rect dst = new Rect(0, 0, 128, 128);